 Jennings probably made his biggest mark at Pitt as the program's recruiting coordinator.
 He orchestrated back-to-back nationally ranked recruiting classes in 2011 and 2012 (prepvolleyball.com).
 With the incoming class of 2012, Pitt landed five Illinois all-state selections, two high school All-Americans and three AAU National Champions thanks to Jennings’ recruiting.
 The class was, at the time, the highest ranked class in Pitt history, and was mentioned alongside the like of Louisville, Michigan State, North Carolina, Purdue, and more.
 In 2011, he helped sign three high school All-Americans and the 'Miss Florida Volleyball' runner-up who went on to be named All-ACC (2013).
 Prepvolleyball.com recognized the group as 'honorable mention', putting it among the country's top 100 incoming classes.

-In his three seasons on staff, Pitt produced several highly decorated players, both athletically and academically, including: three AVCA All-Americans, six All-Big East selections, the Big East Player and Libero of the Year, an ESPN Academic All-American and the 2009 Big East Female Scholar-Athlete of the Year.
-Since leaving Pitt to come to Tech, several of Jennings’ recruits have gone on to have stellar careers that have included All American, All Region, and All ACC honors, a stint with the US Collegiate National Team, and a professional career in Italy.
+In his three seasons on staff, Pitt produced several highly decorated players, both athletically and academically, including: five AVCA All-Americans, six All-Big East selections, the Big East Player and Libero of the Year, an ESPN Academic All-American and the 2009 Big East Female Scholar-Athlete of the Year.
+Since leaving Pitt to come to Tech, several of Jennings’ recruits have gone on to have stellar careers that have included indoor and sand All-Americans, All-Region, and All-ACC honors, a stint with the US Collegiate National Team, and a professional career in Italy.

 While in Pittsburgh, Jennings also served as a head coach at the Pittsburgh Elite Volleyball Club.
 He spent two seasons with the 18-premier team and one with the 17-premier.